-Habitat and lifestyle: They are native to the South Pacific Islands of New Caledonia and make their home in the tropical rainforests there.
+Habitat and lifestyle: They are native to the South Pacific Island of New Caledonia and the smaller surrounding islands and make their home in the tropical rainforests there.
 By day, they hide in the dense leaves of the understory and at night, climb into the canopy to hunt for insects and find ripe fruit.

 Size and Lifespan: Leachies can grow up to 17” in length nose to tail tip with males being larger than females.
 Their lifespan in human care can reach up to 20 years.

 Quick care stats:

 Temperatures: No more than 82 degrees Fahrenheit in the basking area, 72 degrees Fahrenheit on the cool end.
 Two thermometers should be used: one attached to a branch in the tank closest to where the heat lamp is and one resting on the floor of the tank.

 Humidity: 40%-70% Mist 2x daily or have an automatic misting system.

 Tank size: 10-15 gallons for babies/juveniles, 20+ gallons for adults.

 Tank type: Square tank to large vertical tank.
 Allow for lots of climbing structures but also some floor space.